dschrempf/skeria/README.md

     # Hide estimated reading time for posts (default=false).
     hideReadingTime = false

-    # Changes sidebar background and link/accent colours.
+    # Changes navbar background and link/accent colours.
     theme = "theme-base-darkblue"

     # Optional additional custom CSS file URL, will override other styles.
     # customCSS = ""

-    # Displays under the author name in the sidebar, keep it short.
-    # You can use markdown here.
+    # Displays under the title, keep it short.
+You can use markdown here.
     tagline = "A collection of articles about Linux, Emacs, coding and music."

     # Text for the top menu link, which goes the root URL for the site (default=Blog).
     home = "Blog"

-    # Metadata used to drive integrations.
-    gravatarHash = ""

-    # Sidebar social links, these must be full URLs.
+    # Navbar social links, these must be full URLs.
     github = ""
     bitbucket = ""
     stackOverflow = ""